filecoin-project/specs/address.md

 * verify the checksum is valid

-Decode an Address from a string, converting the network prefix and protocol prefix to their corresponding byte values, decoding the payload from base32, and validating the checksum.
+Decode an Address from a string by, removing the network prefix validating the the address is of a know protocol prefix to theidecoding the payload from base32, and validating the checksum.

 ```go
 func DecodeString(a string) Address {